Student Health Services

 For most students, UC SHIP is the easiest and most affordable option.
 There’s no sign-up paperwork and no need to leave campus when you’re sick.
 See these short videos and infographic for more information.

-If own insurance.
+If I use my own insurance.
 What’s the next step?
 Choosing to use private insurance is more complex.
 The student will need to complete: 1) a waiver worksheet, and 2) the online waiver.
 This is extremely important!
 Without a completed waiver, the student will be billed for UC SHIP.
 The waiver is also where they sign up for CruzCare.
 To get started:

 After the student submits the online waiver, our waiver partner, Academic HealthPlans, will review the waiver.
 They’ll let the student know if there are any issues with their private insurance plan.